public-apis/public-apis/CONTRIBUTING.md

 # Contributing to public-apis

-> While community engagement and the large number of pull requests are greatly appreciated, some submissions have been made solely to promote company APIs that provide paid services.
-Please note that this API list is not intended for marketing, but rather to help the community discover and use free, public APIs for learning and development.
-Pull requests that appear to be promotional in nature will not be accepted.
+> While we truly appreciate the community’s engagement and the many pull requests received, a few submissions have been aimed at promoting paid company APIs.
+Please note that this API list is not a marketing platform, but a resource to help the community find and use free, public APIs for learning and development.
+Pull requests identified as promotional or advertising paid services will not be accepted.

->Before submitting, ensure that the API you are adding offers completely free access or at least includes a free usage tier, and does not require purchasing a device or service.
-For example, an API that controls a smart outlet may be free to use, but since it requires buying the smart device, it would be rejected.
+>Before contributing, ensure the API you are submitting offers full free access or at least a free usage tier, and does not require purchasing any product or service.
+For instance, an API used to control a smart outlet would be declined, as it requires buying the device even though the API itself is free.

->Thank you for your understanding and for helping keep this list open and accessible to everyone!
+>Thank you for your cooperation and for helping us keep this list open, useful, and accessible to all developers!
 ## Formatting

 Current API entry format: